Last Day For Standard Shipping Delivery Before Christmas!

 Getting Real About Polycystic Ovary Syndrome (PCOS)

-One of the topics that often crops up in our DMs, inbox or the HANX Life forum is Polycystic Ovary Syndrome (PCOS).
-Our Co-Founder Dr Sarah Welsh has seen firsthand during her time in NHS gynaecology the impact it can have on your health and happiness, with some experiencing irregular periods, weight gain, acne and more.
-This PCOS Awareness Month, we're talking openly and honestly about the condition and how to manage it.
+Our Co-Founder Dr Sarah Welsh saw firsthand during her 10+ year long career in NHS gynaecology the impact PCOS can have on your health and happiness.
+From irregular periods to weight gain, painful acne and more, it's time we talked openly and honestly about the condition and how to manage it.

 What is Polycystic Ovary Syndrome?

-Polycystic ovary syndrome (often referred to as PCOS or is Polycystic Ovarian Syndrome) is a common condition that has three main features.
+Polycystic Ovary Syndrome (often referred to as PCOS or is Polycystic Ovary Syndrome) is a common condition that has three main features.

 These features include: